tabalizer/OPSEC/iPhone OPSEC Cheat Sheet.md

 > Harden your iPhone for secure, pseudonymous use in Europe with this all-in-one privacy cheat sheet.

 ---
+⚠️ **Disclaimer – Educational Use Only**
+This content is provided strictly for **educational, informational, and defensive purposes**.
+It is intended to help individuals protect their privacy, maintain digital hygiene, and understand security best practices in legitimate contexts.
+This is **not** a guide for criminal activity, illegal behavior, or evasion of lawful authority.
+Any misuse of this information is solely the responsibility of the user.
+The authors and contributors do **not** condone or support unlawful conduct in any form.

+---

 ## ✨ Initial Setup & Identity Protection